WalletConnect/walletconnect-docs/docs/specs/clients/push/usage-of-sync-api.md

 ## Stores

 State synchronization is achieved by sharing the same key value stores among every client that the user registered in Push API.
-For Push API there are following stores:
+For Push API there are the following stores:

 ### Push Subscription Store